SvetlanaYes/DetectGPT/README.md

 This project implements the approach described in the article "DetectGPT: Zero-Shot Machine-Generated Text Detection using Probability Curvature" before official code release.
 It aims to detect machine-generated text by analyzing the probability distribution of predicted tokens.

+## Dataset

+fragments.tsv: This file contains fragments from Ranxigs diploma works.
+Each line represents a single fragment.

+human_written_fragments.tsv: This file contains first 100 fragments from fragments.tsv.
+These fragments are manually written and serve as a reference for human-written text.

+machine_generation_prompt_fragments.tsv: This file contains second 100 fragments from fragments.tsv.
+However, only the first 30 words from each fragment are included.
+These fragments are used as prompts for the ChatGPT model to generate machine-generated text.

+ChatGpt.tsv: This file contains 100 fragments of machine-generated text.
+These fragments were generated using the ChatGPT model with the prompts provided in machine_generation_prompt_fragments.tsv.

+Please ensure that the dataset files are properly formatted and located in the dataset directory before running the DetectGPT project.

+## Files

 The project consists of the following three files:

 1. `main.py`: This file contains the main logic of the DetectGPT project.
 It takes command-line arguments, reads a dataset file, generates perturbations of the input text, computes scores based on language models, and writes the results to a CSV file.